equs-python/__equs__.Python/week-0-introduction-to-python/01-basic_python.md

 file_write.close()
 ```

-Reading comes with the `read` and `readlines` commands, read takes the file buffer while readlines splits the input by the newline character.
+Reading comes with the `read`, `readline` and `readlines` commands, read takes the file buffer while readlines splits the input by the newline character.

 ```
 file_read.readlines()